saulpierotti/markdown_notebook/ADS.md

 * If (as it is usually the case) I use counting-sort as a subroutine, it take $\Theta(d\ (n+k))$ time
 * In decimal notation $k=9$ since a column can only hold digits in the range $0...9$
 * Therefore when the base used is smaller than $n$, radix-sort has complexity $\Theta(n)$
+* LSD radix-sort is stable while MSD radix-sort is not stable
-* radix-sort is not stable and does not sort in place
+* radix-sort usually is implemented not in place, since it uses counting-sort
 	* If memory is a problem then quick-sort is a better choice

+# More data structures

-# Dynamic sets
+## Dynamic sets
-* In CS, differently from maths, sets can change
-* A set supporting elementary operations is a dictionary
+* Sets are fundamental both for computer science and for maths
+* In maths sets are static, but in computer science they are dynamic
+	* They can grow or change over time when manipulated by algorithms
-	* Elementary set operations are insertion, deletion and test membership
+* Elementary set operations are insertion, deletion and membership test
+* A set supporting all of the elementary operations is called a dictionary
 * Each set elements has key, and optional features
 	* It can have satellite data
 	* It can have a pointer, which points to another element in the set